 7. Google Stadia

 Cloud gaming was meant to be the future with Google Stadia.
 Launched in 2019, this innovative platform aimed to allow players to stream their favorite games without the need for expensive hardware.
-With a strong start itt seemed like Google Stadia would be the future of gaming.
+With a strong start, it seemed like Google Stadia would be the future of gaming.
 But one of the reasons for Stadia's failure was its lack of exclusive content.
 Although the platform offered a wide range of popular games, it lacked exclusive titles that would convince players to choose Stadia over other platforms.
-Furthermore, Stadia's subscription model required players to purchase games on top of their monthly subscription, making it less appealing to gamers already invested in other gaming ecosystems.
+Moreover, Stadia's subscription approach mandated players to buy games in addition to their monthly subscription fee, which diminished its allure for gamers already committed to different gaming platforms.

 Hoverboards were the latest craze in 2015, promising a futuristic travel with speed and ease.
 These self-balancing electric scooters gained popularity: celebrities and influencers were riding them everywhere.
 One of the reasons for their downfall was the lack of regulations.
 The sudden popularity of hoverboards led to a flood of cheap knockoffs, many of which had poor batteries and faulty electrical systems.
 These issues led to a high number of injuries and fires, and several countries banned or recalled the devices.
 Furthermore, consumers often didn't know how to distinguish between safe and dangerous products.
 It was hard for legitimate manufacturers to differentiate themselves from the numerous low-quality products.
 Moreover, the negative media coverage of fires and injuries led to a loss of trust in the manufacturers.
-Despite attempts by some manufacturers to improve the safety of hoverboards by using higher-quality batteries, the damage had already been done, and the market never fully recovered.
-Today, hoverboards remain a niche product with limited sales and adoption.
+Despite efforts made by certain manufacturers to enhance hoverboard safety through the utilization of better batteries, the harm had already been inflicted, leading to the market's incomplete revival.
+Currently, hoverboards persist as a specialized product with constrained sales and adoption rates.

 10. Jawbone UP

 Jawbone Up was once the hottest wearable fitness tracker on the market, boasting sleek design and comprehensive tracking capabilities that promised to revolutionize the health and fitness industry.
 But Jawbone Up's early success was ultimately short-lived.
-The device was plagued with syncing problems, battery life issues, and hardware malfunctions that left users frustrated, and eroded trust.
-Competitors like Fitbit and Apple Watch continued to offer more advanced features and integration with other devices, leaving Jawbone Up struggling.
-Then the company faced patent disputes that drained resources and distracted from product development.
-Despite a shift towards medical devices and a partnership with Amazon, Jawbone Up was unable to recover.
+The device was plagued with syncing problems, battery life issues, and hardware malfunctions that left users frustrated and eroded trust.
+Rivals like Fitbit and the Apple Watch maintained their lead by introducing increasingly sophisticated functionalities and seamless connectivity with other gadgets.
+In contrast, Jawbone Up found itself grappling to keep up.
+Adding to its challenges, the company became entangled in patent conflicts, depleting its resources and diverting attention from product development.
+Despite attempts to pivot towards medical devices and forming an alliance with Amazon, Jawbone Up ultimately failed to regain its footing.
 In 2017, the company announced that it was going out of business.

 In conclusion, the world of technology is ever-evolving.
-As the tech industry continues to evolve, we can expect to see products succeed and fail, but each one contributes to the knowledge and experience that will shape the future of technology.
+As the tech industry evolves, we can expect to see products succeed and fail.
+Still, each one contributes to the knowledge and experience that will shape the future of technology.